Sustainability and Better Future Policy for Switchfoot Accounting

 Influence

-We believe one of our biggest impacts on the world is through the influence we can have on clients, suppliers, the community and our industry.
+We believe one of our biggest impacts on the world is the influence we have on clients, suppliers, the community, and our industry.

 A joint project with Switchfoot Wealth, we set up the Surrey Sustainable Professionals’ Group in 2023, which is a small group of accountants, tax advisers, solicitors, financial advisers and discretionary fund managers supported by academics and PhD students from the University of Surrey Centre for Environment and Sustainability.
 Where we spent 12 months exploring the question, “What is sustainable professional advice?”
-We are due to launch our white paper in early 2025.
+We released our whitepaper in January 2025 and formally launched the whitepaper in October 2025.

-We produced a guide for small businesses, “Be Climate Confident”, in 2021 and republished it in 2023 that we share on our website and in our newsletters to help any small business with their sustainability journey.
+We produced a guide for small businesses, “Be Climate Confident”, in 2021 and republished it in 2023, which we share on our website and in our newsletters to help any small business with their sustainability journey.

 Our director supports Switchfoot Wealth’s work via the Surrey B local and helps at the events when extra hands are required.

 Rebecca is an ICAEW Climate Champion, recognised by her professional body as a thought leader.
-She has given presentations and webinars for the ICAEW on several occasions.
+She has given presentations and webinars for the ICAEW on sustainability.

-We are an active member of a number of local groups including the Surrey Sustainable Business Network.
+We are an active member of several local groups, including the Surrey Sustainable Business Network.
 We often attend and contribute to local events, especially on the topic of sustainability.

-We are deliberately transparent about our work & enquiries on LinkedIn to make sure all professionals know that other professionals are working on these topics and that they are not alone.
-It is important to normalise the conversations even when they are uncomfortable and challenging topics.
-We believe peer-to-peer influence has a big impact.
+We are deliberately transparent about our work & enquiries on LinkedIn to ensure all professionals know others are working on these topics and are not alone.
+It is essential to normalise conversations, even when they are uncomfortable or challenging.
+We believe peer-to-peer influence has a significant impact.

-We will continue to look for ways to influence and positively challenge the professional services industry and those working in it.
+We will continue to seek ways to influence and positively challenge the professional services industry and its practitioners.

-We are exploring new advice models for the accountancy profession, and we commit to sharing our findings in time in order to contribute to system change.
+We are exploring new advice models for the accountancy profession, and we commit to sharing our findings in a timely manner in order to contribute to system change.

 This includes advised emissions and carbon reduction services.